 If you’re unable to stay here for whatever reason, be sure to at least participate in their “Tour of the Century.”
 They offer free guided tours on the fourth Friday of every month so even non-guests can experience the century-old courthouse turned 4 Diamond Hotel.

-For a more local experience in Tampa, look no farther than this Airbnb located just steps away from Bayshore Blvd.
+For a more local experience in Tampa, look no further than this Airbnb located just steps away from Bayshore Blvd.

-The charming 1921 bungalow nestled in the city’s most highly sought after, and family-friendly neighborhoods – Hyde Park Village.
+You’ll find this charming 1921 bungalow nestled in the city’s most highly sought after, and family-friendly neighborhoods – Hyde Park Village.
 From this sweet bungalow, you can easily walk to Bayshore Blvd and Hyde Park’s award-winning restaurants and boutiques.
 You’re also just a short drive or Uber to downtown, Channelside, Davis Islands, Harbour Island and the University of Tampa.

-The Historic Hyde Park Airbnb is described as an Airplane Bungalow, a style that grew out of the Arts & Crafts Movement.
+The Historic Hyde Park Airbnb is an Airplane Bungalow, a style that grew out of the Arts & Crafts Movement.
 The method of architecture is similar to that of a Craftsman.
 The only difference being the “pop up” second floor resembling an airplane cockpit, hence the name Airplane Bungalow.

 This Hyde Park Bungalow is $350 a night and an exceptional bargain if traveling with a group or family.

 The Floridan Palace, formerly known as the Floridan Hotel is a national landmark in downtown Tampa and Florida’s first skyscraper.

 In the roaring 20s, Florida was booming, warm weather, land, no inheritance or income tax, why wouldn’t it be?
 To cater to the rise in population and constant flow of people in the downtown Tampa area, Allen J. Simms, a real estate developer from Canada teamed up with Tampa architect Francis Joseph Kennard.
 Kennard designed the hotel that is now known as the Floridan Palace.